-(a) In order to obtain approval to receive public tuition, an approved school shall assure the Board that, prior to enrolling a child pursuant to Subsection 2229.1 (Enrollment: Requirements for Approved Independent Schools, Students, and LEAs), the school will enter into a written agreement with the LEA committing to the requirements set forth in Subsection 2229.3 (Assurances) and ensuring that qualified school personnel will attend planning and all IEP meetings for the student.
+- (a) In order to obtain approval to receive public tuition, an approved school shall assure the Board that, prior to enrolling a child pursuant to Subsection 2229.1 (Enrollment: Requirements for Independent Schools Approved for Public Tuition, Students, and LEAs), the school will enter into a written agreement with the LEA committing to the requirements set forth in Subsection 2229.3 (Assurances) and ensuring that qualified school personnel will attend planning and all IEP meetings for the student.
 The agreement shall outline tuition, room, board, and other costs associated with the child's attendance.
 For children on an IEP who are placed by a state agency or a designated community mental health agency, or any other agency defined by the Secretary, in accordance with 16 V.S.A. § 2948., the agreement shall be with the Secretary.
-In the instance of an emergency placement, such provisions shall be agreed upon within 30 days of the child's enrollment.

-- (b) The Secretary shall consult with independent schools in the state and determine maximum rates for tuition, and room and board for residential placements.
+In the instance of an emergency placement, such provisions shall be agreed upon within 30 days of the child's enrollment. - (b) The Secretary shall consult with independent schools in the state and determine maximum rates for tuition, and room and board for residential placements.
 These rates shall be published each year by November 30.
-Any amount charged by an approved school for public tuition shall not exceed the school's actual or anticipated costs of providing special education services to the student and shall not exceed the maximum rates set by the Secretary, provided that the Secretary may permit charges in excess of the maximum rates if the Secretary deems it warranted. - (c) An independent school approved for public tuition that enrolls a student with an IEP pursuant to Subsection 2229.1 may bill the responsible LEA for the excess special education costs beyond those covered by general tuition.
-Reimbursement of the excess costs shall be based on the direct-cost rates approved by the Secretary for services actually provided to the student consistent with the Agency of Education Technical Manual for special education cost accounting. - (d) An independent school approved for public tuition that enrolls a student under Subsection 2229.1 shall provide documentation to the Secretary in order to ensure that the amounts charged are reasonable in relation to special education services provided by the school. - (e) The Secretary may withhold, or direct an LEA to withhold, payment under this subdivision pending the Secretary's receipt of required documentation under this subdivision, or may withhold, or direct an LEA to withhold, an amount determined by the Secretary as not reasonable in relation to the special education services provided by the school.
+Any amount charged by an approved school for public tuition shall not exceed the school's actual or anticipated costs of providing special education services to the student and shall not exceed the maximum rates set by the Secretary, provided that the Secretary may permit charges in excess of the maximum rates if the Secretary deems it warranted. - (c) An independent school approved for public tuition that enrolls a student with an IEP pursuant to Subsection 2229.1 (Enrollment: Requirements for Independent Schools Approved for Public Tuition, Students, and LEAs) may bill the responsible LEA for the excess special education costs beyond those covered by general tuition.
+Reimbursement of the excess costs shall be based on the direct-cost rates approved by the Secretary for services actually provided to the student consistent with the Agency of Education Technical Manual for special education cost accounting.

+- (d) An independent school approved for public tuition that enrolls a student under Subsection 2229.1 (Enrollment: Requirements for Independent Schools Approved for Public Tuition, Students, and LEAs) shall provide documentation to the Secretary in order to ensure that the amounts charged are reasonable in relation to special education services provided by the school. - (e) The Secretary may withhold, or direct an LEA to withhold, payment under this subdivision pending the Secretary's receipt of required documentation under this subdivision, or may withhold, or direct an LEA to withhold, an amount determined by the Secretary as not reasonable in relation to the special education services provided by the school.